netxms/netxms-doc/admin/appendix.rst

 Parameters:
     1. Queue ID or key

-Provided message queue time of the last change.
+Time of the last change for given message queue.

 System.MsgQueue.Messages(*)